Manjot0Singh/recipie-/README.md

 Add 2 cups of water and get to boil.
 Add onion,capsicum,tomato and stir them till they turn soft and mushy.
 Futhermore add 1/4 cupof brocolli and 1/4 cup of peas.
-Also add 1/4 tsp turmeric powder, 1/2 tsp red chilli powder and 1/4 tsp garam masalapowder. stir for a minute on low flame.
+Also add 1/4 tsp turmeric powder, 1/2 tsp red chilli powder and 1/4 tsp garam masalapowder, stir for a minute on low flame.
 Add in 2 maggi noodles breaking into 2 half.
 Spread and cook both the sides.
 Boil for 2 minutes and stir occasionally.